ditzakari/ditzakari/README.md

 ###

-<p align="left">My name is Aditya and I'm a Android and Frontend Development, from Indonesia</p>
+<p align="left">"My name is Aditya, and I'm an Android and Frontend Developer from Indonesia."</p>

 ###